hyvor/laravel-filterq/README.md

     });
 ```

-## Registering Custom Operators {#adding-operators}
+## Custom Operators

-What if you wanted to support SQL `LIKE`?
-You can register a custom operator (here you are extending the FilterQ expressions language).
+What if you wanted to support SQL `LIKE` as an operator?
+You can register a custom operator.

 ```php
 FilterQ::expression(...)